-The PDPL does not make any differentiation between data subjects who are nationals or not.
-The PDPL is applicable to all natural persons whose personal data are processed.
+The PDPL makes no differentiation between data subjects who are nationals or not.
+The PDPL applies to all natural persons whose personal data are processed.

 Having said that, there are specific rules that apply to the transfer of personal data outside of Turkey.
 As a general rule, personal data cannot be transferred abroad without the explicit consent of the data subject.
 However, personal data may be transferred abroad without the explicit consent of the data subject provided that one of the conditions specified in the PDPL is met, and that: